Project

 Our research project aims to unravel the underlying molecular mechanisms of reproductive manipulation across a wide variety of insect-microbe symbiotic relationships.
 Depending on the specific combination of insects and symbiotic microorganisms under study, we employ sophisticated genetic tools in model insects or apply cutting-edge genome editing and genetic modification technologies in non-model insects.
 By elucidating both the diversity and commonality in these molecular mechanisms, we aim to shed light on the evolutionary strategies and adaptive processes that shape insect-microbe interactions.

 Galls, also known as plant galls, are uniquely shaped structures formed on plants by insects and other organisms.
 They develop when insects physically or chemically stimulate specific parts of plants, inducing hypertrophy or hyperplasia of cells in young plant tissues and the development of conspicuous plant morphologies.
 Interestingly, the gall morphology is attributable to insect species that induce it, rather than to plant species on which it forms.
-Moreover, the gall morphology is consistent and reproducible within insect species, suggesting that the gall
+Moreover, the gall morphology is consistent and reproducible within insect species, suggesting that the gall formation is precisely controlled by genetic factors of the inducer insects.
+Therefore, the morphological traits of the galls are often regarded as the “extended phenotypes” of the inducer insects.

 In this study, to gain insight into the molecular mechanisms underlying gall formation and function, we focus on Ceratovacuna nekoashi, which forms banana-shaped galls on the tree Styrax japonicus.
 In this system, a unique phenomenon called “late flowers” is observed, in which abnormal flowers bloom from failed galls.
 Using this system, we aim to elucidate the molecular mechanisms of gall formation in the light of flower formation system of the host plant, from the perspectives of both insects and plants.